rishoej/sketchpad-the-ordin-project/README.md

-# Sketchpad - Project: Javascript/jQuery - The Ordin Project
+# Sketchpad - The Ordin Project
 This is my solution to the Sketchpad project, with all the standard requirement and the optional.

 # Demo